dendronhq/dendron-site/vault/dendron._ref.install.md

 created: 1595537796868
 ---

-Dendron can be installed as a [vscode plugin](https://link.dendron.so/vscode).
-If you don't already have VSCode, you can download it [here](https://code.visualstudio.com/).
+Dendron can be installed as a [VS Code plugin](https://link.dendron.so/vscode).
+If you don't already have VS Code, you can download it [here](https://code.visualstudio.com/).

 ## Next Steps
 - Go through the [[Dendron Tutorial|dendron.tutorial]]